ArchipelagoMW/Archipelago/docs/world api.md

 def generate_output(self, output_directory: str) -> None:
     # How to generate the mod or ROM highly depends on the game.
-    # If the mod is written in Lua, Jinja can be used to fill a template
+    # If the mod is written in Lua, Jinja can be used to fill a template.
-    # If the mod reads a json file, `json.dump()` can be used to generate that
+    # If the mod reads a json file, `json.dump()` can be used to generate that.
     # code below is a dummy
     data = {
         "seed": self.multiworld.seed_name,  # to verify the server's multiworld "slot": self.multiworld.player_name[self.player],  # to connect to server "items": {location.name: location.item.name
                   if location.item.player == self.player else "Remote"
                   for location in self.multiworld.get_filled_locations(self.player)},
         # store start_inventory from player's .yaml
         # make sure to mark as not remote_start_inventory when connecting if stored in rom/mod
-        "starter_items": [item.name for item
+        "starter_items": [item.name for item in self.multiworld.precollected_items[self.player]],
-                          in self.multiworld.precollected_items[self.player]],
     }

     # add needed option results to the dictionary